 Humphrey, M. (2020).
 The Narratable Self lost in a cave: Tracing hints of humanity in an Instagram trope.
 Storytelling, Self, Society, 16(2), pp. 225-243.

 Humphrey, M. & Humphrey, L. (2020).
 Career Construction in volatile settings: seeking congruence in a journalist’s world today.
 Life Writing, 17(1), pp. 75-88.

 Humphrey, M. (2018).
 Confession narratives and mass kinship of YouTube celebrities: A narrative rationality analysis.
 Interactions: Studies in Communication and Culture, 9(2), pp. 225-237.

 Humphrey, M. (2017).
 ‘I Am In No Way This’: troll-hunters and pragmatic digital self-reference.
 Persona Studies, 3(2).

-Humphrey, M. (In Press).
+Humphrey, M. (2020).
 The transmediated self as story: examining ‘working self’ narratives in social media.
 The Editorial Fund of the EAFIT University.

 Humphrey, M. (2018).
 No greater than who I actually am: virtue ethics in digital life narratives.
 In P. Plaisance (Ed.)
 Communication and Media Ethics.
 Berlin: de Gruyter Mouton.